-POL 201 - The U.S. Constitution
+POL 201 - The U.S. Constitution 3.0 Credit(s) Lecture 3

 The U.S. Constitution focuses on the historical evolution of the United States Constitution with emphasis on its antecedents, interpretation, and change.
 Topics include a study of the Constitution's historical background and its basic features, a study of the seven articles and twenty-six amendments, and an examination of current topics.